No military background or training.

 On the last day of his trial, Breivik addresses the court and describes his actions as "barbaric.

 August 13, 2012 - An independent report finds that the terror attack could have been avoided.
-The report cites slow reaction times by police and security forces, under-staffing and the failure of leadership and communication.
+The report cites slow reaction times by police and security forces, under-staffing and the failure of leadership.

 August 24, 2012 -

-Breivik is judged to be sane and sentenced to 21 years in prison.
-Twenty-one years is the maximum possible sentence, but it could be extended if he is considered to still pose a threat to society.
+Breivik is judged sane and sentenced to 21 years in prison.
+Twenty-one years is the maximum possible sentence, but it could be extended if he is still considered a threat to society.

 March 15, 2016 -